 If someone asks you right now, whether you’d like a slice of delicious, fragrant, still warm apple pie (topped with ice cream ), how many of you would say NO?!
-I’m one of those people who drools over pastry shop window for pies and pushing to the front raw when it comes to grabbing a slice.
+I’m one of those people who drools over pastry shop window for pies and pushing to the front row when it comes to grabbing a slice.
 So I would probably be the loudest one, screaming GIMME!
 I LOVE pies!
-I make EXCELLENT pies (just ask my hubby about my chocolate pie, he will tell you) BUT, I’m totally lazy when it comes to making ones.
-Yes, I’m the biggest slacker.
-Well, I found the way to satisfy my desire for apple pie with this easy to make, delicious, perfectly textured, sweet and aromatic energy bites.
+I make EXCELLENT pies (…just ask my hubby about my chocolate pie….)
+BUT, I’m totally lazy when it comes to making ones.
+YES, I’m the biggest slacker.
+Well, recently I found the way to satisfy my desire for apple pie with this easy to make, delicious, perfectly textured, sweet and aromatic energy bites.
 These energy bites are like a raw and super healthy version of actual apple pie.
 It only calls for a few ingredients, a food processor, and 10 minutes of your time.
-Perfect!
+OMG so perfect!

 To make my little apple pie bites sweet, I used natural sweetener – dried Medjool dates which I previously soaked in the warm water.
 Soaked dates gave the bites sweetness but also a beautiful soft texture and caramel flavor.
 I additionally flavored the mixture with warm autumn spices – cinnamon and allspice.
 Allspice nicely deepened the nutty flavor of almonds.

 Of course, these apple pie energy bites are not called apple pie energy bites for no reason.
-Ther’s also apples in the mixture.
+There’s also apples in the mixture.
 What?
 REALLY?
-I used dried apples aka.
-Apple chips.
+No way, no one could expect that!
+Well I used dried apples aka. apple chips.
 You can make apple chips yourself at home or purchase a bag in the store.
 I’m a total advocate of homemade stuff, you know that.
 BUT given that in stores can be found a good quality apple chips, I used store-bought apple chips this time.

-- are made with only 7 ingredients and done in 10 minutes,
+- made with only 7 ingredients and done in 10 minutes,

-- are full of high-quality dietary fibers that promote good digestion, weight loss and healthy digestive system,
+- full of high-quality dietary fibers that promote good digestion, weight loss and healthy digestive system,

-- are full of healthy fats that contribute to our energy levels,
+- full of healthy fats that contribute to our energy levels,

-- are good for heart health and our cardiovascular system,
+- good for heart health and our cardiovascular system,

 These apple pie energy bites are the perfect post-workout snack.
 In fact, perfect for healthy snacking in general.
-But you can also serve them as a dessert for your guests.
-These bites taste just like mini apple pies, and I admit, I became, even more, lazy for baking a pie since I started making them.
+OR why don’t you offer these bites to your kids instead of candies!
+These bites taste just like mini apple pies, and I admit, I became, even more, lazy in baking pies since I started making them.
 While I wait for someone to invite me for a slice of real pie, I’ll continue to enjoy in these delicious and healthy apple pie energy bites.
 I hope you’ll fall in love with them as much as I did.

 ∗ PIN this for later! ∗